 - Significantly easier and faster to create

 - Great features like relative time, date column splitting, grouping

 - Unlock modern BI workflow

-These points will be explored in a follow up blog post – for now I’ll leave you with a final thought.
+These points are explored in detail here – for now I’ll leave you with a final thought.
 My new clients use the same ol’ Cognos to deliver with the speed and scale you’d expect from Tableau or Power BI – my friend Vijay can tell you all about it.
 The key differentiation between them and legacy Cognos installations with orders of magnitude more resources is the embrace of data modules and the iterative, build-it-in-prod approach to BI delivery that data modules enable.